DanielM14/Csa-Final/README.md

 ### Prerequisites

-    all you need to run our game is the program blueJ mainly becasue that is what we made the "Game" in
+    all you need to run our game is a program that can run java mainly becasue that is what we made the "Game" in